vwkd/code-system/src/languages/rust/struct/Vector.md

 reference to vector of Type can be coerced to reference to slice of Type ???
 Or only of trait objects

+- in standard library
+- automatically imported because included in prelude

 ## Resources